 The Salisbury CDC used printed, electronic and televised media to promote its services, classes, programs, workshops and information sessions.
 Flyers for information sessions for laid-off workers were printed in-house and also distributed electronically to the employers and affected workers.
 Ads were also placed in the Salisbury Post, a publication with wide general distribution throughout Rowan County.
-The Salisbury Post ran several front page features on the Foreclosure Prevention Program which generated many new referrals.
+In October 2008 the Salisbury Post ran a front page feature on the Foreclosure Prevention Program and ran a follow-up piece in November on one of the mortgage seminars held by the CDC.
 The CDC newsletter, "New Beginnings" is printed and distributed biannually.
 The Salisbury CDC website provides basic information on its services and how to qualify for homeownership assistance.
+This year the CDC also distributed flyers in the city water bills about foreclosure prevention counseling services it offers.